996icu/996.ICU/README.md

 Join discussion at [#20](https://github.com/996icu/996.ICU/issues/20).

+Take the survey [icu996 suvey](https://cloudqa.iego.cn/sr/icu996).
+All the results will be submited to this git repo daily in csv or json format. (check [#1712](https://github.com/996icu/996.ICU/issues/1712) for more details)

 Contribution
 ---
 Any modification to [this](https://github.com/996icu/996.ICU/blob/master/zh_CN.md) file will be rendered as github flavored markdown and published on the site regularly.